 Historically, the Company holds approximately two months and approximately three weeks of crude oil and finished petroleum products inventory in the Philippines and Malaysia, respectively.
 Accordingly, since the Company accounts for its inventory using the first-in-first-out method, a sharp drop in crude oil prices could adversely affect the Company, as it may require the Company to sell its refined petroleum products produced with higher-priced crude oil at lower prices.
 The Company may not be able to pass crude oil price fluctuations along to its consumers in a timely manner, or at all, due to regulatory restrictions or social and competitive concerns.
-The Philippine government has historically intervened to restrict increases in the prices of petroleum products in the Philippines from time to time.
-Any inability to pass on fluctuations in the price of crude oil may have a material adverse effect on the Company's business, results of operations and financial condition.
+The Philippine government has historically intervened to restrict increases in the price of petroleum products in the Philippines from time to time.
+Any inability to pass on fluctuations and financial condition.
 In addition, even if the Company were able to pass on increases in the price of crude oil to its customers, demand for its products may decrease as a result of such price increases.
 In addition, the Company's Malaysian operations are subject to government price controls.
 See "- The fuel business in Malaysia is regulated by the Malaysian government, and the Company is affected by Malaysian government policies and regulations relating to the marketing of fuel products."